theNewDynamic/oregonsadventurecoast.com/content/blog/from-jazz-to-50-s-rock-the-2019-south-coast-clambake-music-festival-has-it-all-copy.md

 ---
-title: From Jazz to 50’s Rock, the 2023 South Coast Clambake Music Festival Has It All!-(copy)
+title: South Coast Clambake Music Festival Returns in March of 2023
 date: 2023-01-04T15:46:00+00:00
-description: "At Last!
-The South Coast Clambake Music Festival is BACK to rock and roll Oregon's South Coast March 10 -12, 2023\n\n"
+description: 'At Last!
+The South Coast Clambake Music Festival is BACK to rock and roll Oregon''s South Coast March 10 -12, 2023.

+  '
 tags:
 - Beaches
 - best western